leshadya/SmartRoomController/README.md

 > **Note:** If you are using Windows, you can download the Windows binaries from the official InfluxDB website and run `influxd.exe`.

+### 3. Unity 3D Digital Twin Setup
+The project includes a Unity project folder representing the Digital Twin of the room.

+1.  **Prerequisites:** Ensure you have Unity Hub and a recent version of the Unity Editor installed.

+2.  **Open Project:**
+   - Launch Unity Hub.
+   - Click "Open" and select the Unity-Simulation (or your specific folder name) folder inside the repository.

+3.  **Dependencies:**
+   -The project uses the M2MqttUnity library (a wrapper for Paho MQTT).
+This is included in the Assets/ folder, so no external package installation is usually required.

+4.  **Configuration:**

+    - Open the main scene (Assets/Scenes/Home).
+    - Select the SmartRoomController object in the Hierarchy.
+    - In the Inspector panel, ensure the Broker Address matches the one used in Python (default: test.mosquitto.org).
+    - You can toggle "Auto Mode" on/off from the Inspector or the in-game UI to switch between automated logic and manual control.
 ---

 ## ⚙️ Configuration (.env File)